 As shown in Figure 2, MTL patients showed a greater percentage of intransitive choices compared to the two control groups in the preference task compared to the control task (mean percentages for the preference task: MTL: 6.07%; ETL: 3.37%; CON: 2.75%; median percentages: MTL: 4.56%; ETL 2.72%; CON: 2.94%; mean percentages for the control task: MTL: 0.50 %; ETL: 1.00%; CON: 0.14%, median percentages: MTL: 0.36%; ETL: 0.00%; CON: 0.04% ; linear mixed model with orthogonal contrasts group task interaction b = – 0.06, t(91) = –2.98, p = 0.004).
 The difference between degree of intransitivity between the preference and control task did not differ significantly between the two control groups (linear mixed model with orthogonal contrasts group task interaction b = – 0.04, t(91) = 0.97, p = 0.333).

-Fig 2.
+Fig. 2.
 Mean percentage of intransitive choices per group in each task (nMTL = 31, nC = 30, nETL = 30).
 Error bars represent SEM.

-Fig 3.
+Fig. 3.
 Relationship between hippocampal lesion volume and intransitive choices.
-Scatterplot of compromised hippocampal volume (as a ratio of total volume) against percentage of intransitive choices, with a regression line with 95% CI for he observed correlation rho=0.676, p=0.004.
+Scatterplot of compromised hippocampal volume (as a ratio of total volume) against percentage of intransitive choices, with a regression line with 95% CI for a linear regression.
+The observed robust nonparametric rank order correlation rho=0.676, p=0.004.,

 Since an MRI was not available for all subjects, we performed the following analysis in a subset of participants (see SOM for details).
-We determined the ratio of compromised hippocampal volume to total volume and correlated this individual difference variable with the percentage of intransitive choices observed for these participants, using a non-parametric correlation coefficient that is insensitive to outliers.
+We determined the ratio of compromised hippocampal volume to total volume and correlated this individual difference variable with the percentage of intransitive choices observed for these participants, using a non-parametric correlation coefficient that is insensitive to outliers because it it calculated using rank order.
 We found a strong and significant relationship between these two variables, as shown in Figure 3 (Spearman-rho = 0.676; F(1, 14) = 11.78, p=0.004; n=16), such that the larger the lesion volume, the less consistent were the value-based choices.

 To provide context for interpreting the observed frequencies of intransitivity, we conducted a series of simulations that use a random utility model with a stochastic term added to the utility of the options, such that the probability of choosing option A (p(A)) in a decision between A and B is: